 Our Digital Director Emma Maule explains the value of content within your marketing activities and outlines her top tips for creating an effective content strategy.

 Some law firms spend huge amounts of time and money on expensive website redesigns and setting up social media channels with little thought or resource given to the long-term content marketing plan.

 While it’s easy enough to keep your digital presence ticking over, you’ll only really start to see the benefits if you put some effort into publishing regular, quality content.

-Preventing a content drought
+Avoid a content drought

 Don’t forget content doesn’t just mean text.
 It can mean images, videos, and social media, all of which are extremely effective ways to get messages across.
 Do an audit of your current content and see what can be repurposed.

 A word of caution.
 Don’t fall into the trap of thinking that too much content is better than too little.
 Regular yes, but you don’t need mountains of content to achieve your objectives.
 We all follow that person on social media that feels the need to share everything they’ve read.
 Find the balance between posting frequently but not losing sight of content strategy and quality.

 Think social, be social

 Social media channels such as Twitter and LinkedIn give you a platform to shout about your content and also bring visitors back to your website.
 But it’s not all about showcasing your own talents.
 Engaging with other firms’ content, as well as referrers and journalists, will raise your online profile and improve your chances of being noticed.